 Withdrawals prior to age 591⁄2 may result in a 10% federal tax penalty, in addition to any ordinary income tax.
-The guarantee of the annuity is backed by the financial strength of the underlying insurance company.
+The guarantee is backed by the financial strength of the underlying insurance company.
 Investment sub-account value will fluctuate with changes in market conditions.

-Investors should consider the investment objectives, risks, and charges and expenses of the variable life policy carefully before investing.
-The prospectus contains this and other information.
+You should consider the investment objectives, risks, and charges and expenses carefully before investing in the contract and/or underlying portfolios.
+This and other important information can be found in the prospectus.
 Contact the issuing company to obtain a prospectus.

-Read the VUL Prospectus Disclosure to learn more.
+You should read the prospectus carefully before investing.
+It is possible to lose money by investing in securities.